novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 Watching the busy person in charge go up to find someone, Han Se-jin smiled slightly.

-“Well, I did talk a lot about 【Won Computer】.”
+“Well, I did talk a lot about 【One Computer】.”

 Considering the position of 【Samjin Computer】 in the same industry, the shock they felt was incomparable to Kim Yoon-soo’s.